42ip/DSUsingCCPP/Part-A/reverseLL/README.md

-# reverse a singly linked list
+# Reverse a singly linked list

 ## It can be done in both

-> iterative manner
+> Iterative manner

-> recursive manner
+> Recursive manner